benory/Renaissance-mapping-website/documenation/documentation.markdown

 ### Events

-The project is built on a relational database centered on **Events**.
-Each event records a person (or group) at a location at a specific time, backed by primary documents and secondary bibliography.
-Individual events may be linked to an institution and/or occasion.
+The project is built on a relational database of what we call **Events**.
+Each event records a person (or group) in a specific location at a specific time.
+Individual events are sometimes linked to an institution or occasion.

-Each event has an unique ID, called an **Event ID**.
-This ID enables each event to be cited through the creation of an unique and stable web address (e.g., [Event 3 places Josquin des Prez as a singer at the papal chapel](https://renaissancemapping.org/?eventid=00003).)
+Each event has an unique **Event ID** that makes it possible to cite the event via a stable web address (e.g., [Event 3 places Josquin des Prez as a singer at the papal chapel](https://renaissancemapping.org/?eventid=00003).)
 The format of the ID citation is:

 `https://renaissancemapping.org/` + `?eventid=` + the ID number (for Josquin, 00003)

-or, in other words:
+thus

 `https://renaissancemapping.org/?eventid=00003`